volatiletech/abcweb/README.md

 #### Database ORM

-[SQLBoiler](https://github.com/vattle/sqlboiler) is one of our other core projects and was a natural fit for ABCWeb: It is the fastest ORM by far (on par with stdlib), it is featureful and has excellent relationship support, and its generation approach allows for type-safety and editor autocompletion.
+[SQLBoiler](https://github.com/vattle/sqlboiler) is one of our other core projects and was a natural fit for ABCWeb.
+It is the fastest ORM by far (on par with stdlib), it is featureful and has excellent relationship support, and its generation approach allows for type-safety and editor auto-completion.
 We've made using SQLBoiler easy by bundling it into the `abcweb gen` command.

 #### Database Migrations

 [mig](https://github.com/volatiletech/mig) is our fork of [Goose](https://github.com/pressly/goose)
-that patches some niggling issues and was tweaked to make it work better with ABCWeb.
+that patches some big issues and was tweaked to make it work better with ABCWeb.
 It does everything you'd expect a migration tool to do, and has both a library and command-line component.
 Mig supports MySQL and Postgres at present.
+It has been bundled into the `abcweb gen` and `abcweb migrate` commands.

 #### Sessions, Cookies & Flash Messages

-[ABCSessions](https://github.com/volatiletech/abcsessions) was designed to make working with HTTP sessions and cookies a breeze, and comes bundled with a flash messages API.
+[ABCSessions](https://github.com/volatiletech/abcsessions) was designed to make working with HTTP sessions and cookies a breeze, and it also comes with a flash messages API.
 ABCSessions ships with disk, memory, redis and cookie storers, and the ability to easily add new storers using our provided interfaces.

 #### Rendering API

-[Render](https://github.com/unrolled/render) Render is a package that provides functionality for easily rendering JSON, XML, text, binary data, and HTML templates.
-We have also written an interface wrapper for Render ([ABCRender](https://github.com/volatiletech/abcrender)) that allows you to easily add support for any templating engine you choose, if Go's html/template is not enough for you.
+[Render](https://github.com/unrolled/render) is a package that provides functionality for easily rendering JSON, XML, text, binary data, and HTML templates.
+We have also written an interface wrapper for Render ([ABCRender](https://github.com/volatiletech/abcrender)) that allows you to easily add support for any templating engine you choose if Go's `html/template` is not enough for you.

 #### Routing